Requirements and Benefits

 - Successfully passing the comprehensive examination

-- Acceptance of the RFG® Pledge of Ethical Practice
+- Acceptance of the RFG Pledge of Ethical Practice

 - Superior knowledge of the market and market needs

-American Society on Aging and The University of North Carolina at Greensboro.
+University of North Carolina at Greensboro

-- The AIFG RFG® Registry: Registry in the association of Registered Financial Gerontologists includes referrals to interested local client inquiries, networking with other RFGs, and other sources of potential client referral
+- The AIFG RFG Registry: Registry in the association of Registered Financial Gerontologists includes referrals to interested local client inquiries, networking with other RFGs, and other sources of potential client referral

 Year 2 and later:

-- Completion of continuing education courses totaling eight contact hours (on-site or web based) [These continuing education credits may be applicable to the CE requirements of other professional certifications]
+or web based) [These continuing education credits may be applicable to the

-- Renewal of the RFG® Pledge of Ethical Practice
+- Renewal of the RFG Pledge of Ethical Practice

-Benefits will continue as in Year 1, plus additional benefits to be announced
+Benefits will continue as in Year 1, plus additional benefits to be announced.